 Stephen Is A Veteran Dedicated To Providing For His Daughters

 Stephen sacrificed for his country, serving over 16 years in the Marines, including tours in Iraq and Afghanistan.
 He has two teenage daughters, who live with his ex-wife (also a former Marine) in a small California town near Reno.
-Until recently, Stephen lived nearby and worked as a systems administrator at a local hospital.
+Until shortly before his money was seized, Stephen lived nearby and worked as a systems administrator at a local hospital.
 But he was laid off during the pandemic, and he moved to Lubbock, Texas, where his ex-wife then intended to move with their daughters.
 In Lubbock, he lived with his parents while searching for a house to buy with room for his daughters.

 Stephen returned to California monthly to visit his daughters.
 In February 2021, he was preparing for his monthly trip when he discovered that one of the wheels on his car was cracked.
 He rented a car and put the wheel in the trunk of the rental to have it fixed at a shop he knew along the way in Sparks, Nevada.